 Entrance to education

-Completers of the 9th grade of comprehensive school numbered around 63,200 in 2011, which was one thousand less than one year earlier.
-Fifty per cent of them (58 per cent of women and 42 per cent of men) went on to study in upper secondary general school, and 41 per cent (33 per cent of women and 49 per cent of men) went on to attend upper secondary level vocational education.
-The remaining nine per cent did not immediately continue studies leading to a qualification or degree.
+The total number of completers of the 9th grade of comprehensive school was 61,100 in 2012, which was good two thousand fewer than one year earlier.
+Fifty per cent of them (59 per cent of women and 42 per cent of men) went on to study in upper secondary general school, and 41.5 per cent (33 per cent of women and 50 per cent of men) went on to attend upper secondary level vocational education.
+The remaining 8.5 per cent did not immediately continue studies leading to a qualification or degree.
 They may have continued studies not leading to a qualification, such as additional education of the comprehensive school (tenth grade) or counselling and preparatory studies for initial vocational education (Career Start).

-The share of those left outside studies leading to a qualification or degree was slightly higher than in the previous year, even though the share of those that did not apply for a student place at all decreased.
-Nearly all completers of the 9th grade of comprehensive school applied for further studies as 1.5 per cent did not do so.
+The share of those continuing studies leading to a qualification or degree was slightly higher than in the previous year, even though the share of those who did not apply for a student place at all decreased to some degree.
+However, nearly all completers of the 9th grade of comprehensive school applied for further studies as only 1.7 per cent did not do so.

-The share of completers of the comprehensive school who continued to upper secondary general education was highest in the region of Uusimaa and the number who continued to vocational education was highest in the region of North Karelia.
-The number of young people who did not continue to any studies leading to a qualification or degree after the comprehensive school was relatively highest in the comprehensive schools of the region of Päijät-Häme.Statistical release
+The share of completers of the comprehensive school who continued to upper secondary general education was highest in the region of Uusimaa and the number who continued to vocational education was highest in the region of Kymenlaakso.
+The number of young people who did not continue to any studies leading to a qualification or degree after the comprehensive school was relatively highest in the comprehensive schools of the regions of North Ostrobothnia, Päijät-Häme and Uusimaa.Statistical release

 Statistics Finland / Entrance to education